-Ramps are a garlicky version of a scallion.
-To make this fleeting spring veggie last a little longer, make ramp pesto for any pasta shape.
+Ramps are kind of like a garlicky version of a scallion.
+Only in season for a short time, make this fleeting spring veggie last a little longer with ramp pesto the perfect pasta sauce for any shape.

 - 1 bunch of ramps (about 7), trimmed, stems and leaves separated

 - 1/2 ounce grated Parmesan plus more for garnish

 - 1 tablespoon fresh lemon juice

 - Bring a small saucepan of salted water to a boil.
 Blanch the ramp leaves for 30 seconds.
 Shock in a small bowl of ice water to stop cooking.